Delay

 • PDF

-Moreover, the Delay node provides the capability to schedule the execution of a task for a specific time which you can specify in seconds, minutes, hours, and days.
-For instance, you can configure the node to release a task precisely at 7 p.m., allowing for the automation of time-dependent actions.
+This functionality offers better control over the flow and timing of your Processes.
+The Delay node allows you to introduce a time delay in your workflow, specifying how long a task should wait before going to the next node.
+Thus, you can schedule the execution of a task to be delayed for a specific time which you can specify in seconds, minutes, hours, and days.
+For example, you can configure the node to release a task at 7 p.m. sharp, automating time-dependent actions.

-Node Settings
+Settings

 Examples

-Delay a task by an x amount of time
+Delaying a task by an x amount of time

-Picture 2.
-Delaying a task for a time interval specified with an integer number
+• Delaying a task for a time interval specified with an integer number: sending an email to your customers 30 minutes after they sign up for your service.

-Example of a dynamic timer for each task
+Using dynamic timer for each task

-• date variable is converted to unixtime to be used in the Delay logic (the format is DD.MM.YYYY hh:mm:ss)
+• date variable is converted to Unixtime to be used in the Delay logic (the format is DD.MM.YYYY hh:mm:ss).

 Error handling & troubleshooting

-Task was not released from the node at the expected timeThe specified unixtime is in the pastMove the date to the future.
-Make sure the specified timezone is correct
+The task was not released from the Delay node at the expected time.The specified Unix time is in the past.Specify a date in the future.
+Make sure the specified timezone is correct.

 What's Next